Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 Training and testing 4 different methods to distinguish between sequencing errors and biological differences.
 THIS is the reason why we are doing all this, because NovaSeq data "bins" error scores to just 4 categories instead of 40 like MiSeq, therefore it has less "resolution" (only 10%) to understand the "real" error rates (you have to "pay" this as you have more reads, otherwise it will be way too much information).
 There's not yet a standard solution to fix this, but it is clear that using the traditional way its not suitable (see Fig. 13), thus what Ernakovich lab does is to put together 4 different ways to learn error rates so you can choose, according to your data, which one is better (or less worse you can also say).

 Because we don't fully understand it, we will not go into details of how and why these 4 error rates learning options are different.
 If you would like to know more you can check the explanation on their GitHub page and try to understand the different codes.
-What we believe is important is to realize that there are different ways to do it, and that which one is better to choose will depend **every time** entirely on your dataset.
+What we believe is important is to realize that there are different ways to do it, and that which one is better to choose will depend **every time** entirely on your data set.
 The way I see it is it's like checking your data distribution before you run a statistical test, sometimes is normal and sometimes is not and when it's not you have to select the appropriate data distribution so your statistical test has meaning.

 Now, let's look at what changes we've made to the slurm and .R files: